thundra-io/thundra-vscode-issues/README.md

 Please see the [Thundra Documentation for VSCode Plugin](https://docs.thundra.io/) for more details.

 ## Issues
-Issues can be reported in the [Thundra Debugger Issue Repository](https://github.com/thundra-io/thundra-vscode-issues).
+Issues can be reported through the [Thundra Debugger Issue Repository](https://github.com/thundra-io/thundra-vscode-issues).